Volvo shares rise as truck orders top forecasts

 Yet despite conditions in the euro zone, an upturn in demand has led to order books growing in recent months, albeit from low levels, while a U.S. recovery is on firmer ground after a rough patch around the turn of the year as public spending was cut.

-Government incentives have created a boom in Brazil, South America's biggest economy and a major truck market, while activity in Asia has stabilized, giving order intake a further shot in the arm.
+Government incentives have created a boom in Brazil, South America's biggest economy and a major truck market, while activity in Asia has stabilised, giving order intake a further shot in the arm.

 Volvo, which makes heavy-duty trucks under the Renault, Mack and UD Trucks brands as well as its own name, said order intake of its trucks rose 16 percent year-on-year in the second quarter - more than the 11 percent in the first quarter.
 Bookings in Europe, its top market, were up 13 percent.